 Chaos AD: songs 8-12

+I myself have discovered a pattern among thrash metal bands and this is the fact that their lyrics focus on ant-establishment themes.
 The song called Nomad has one of Sepultura’s most memorable riffing along with shouts of the word Nomad by Cavalera.
 We who are not as Others is a repetitive, heavy song that is the weakest song in this album.
 Manifest is a song about police brutality in Brazil.
 I’ve listened to this album many times since it was released and it is still not as good as the band’s previous album Arise.
 However, the album was a solid one even for 1993 standards.
 There is a cover performance of the New Model Army called The Hunt.

 How Good of an Album is 1993's Chaos AD?